 The bulk PDF Import tool is a premium feature available on all paid and Cochrane reviews that enables you to upload all of your full text review PDFs at once.

-To use the tool, you must follow the three steps below.
+To use the tool, follow the three steps below.

 Step 1: Export full text review reference list from Covidence.

 A. From your review's summary page in Covidence, go to the Export studies tool to the right-hand side of 'Review Summary.’

 B. Select ‘Full text review’ under ‘Category,’ and then pick EndNote.

 C. Click ‘Export' and download the file from the 'Recent exports' list below.